A Random Rule Model: Introduction

+On predictive performance, rule-gating (MSE $0.0117$) closes about $97\%$ of the gap between Neural EU ($0.0222$) and the strongest benchmark, the Mixture of Theories (MOT, $0.0114$).
+Rule-gating is essentially fully restrictive under permutation-fit diagnostics, while MOT absorbs substantial structureless variation.
+This distinction is confirmed by out-of-sample portability to an independent dataset \citep{erev_ert_plonsky_2017,plonsky2017_cpc18}: rule-gating transfers well while MOT deteriorates sharply.
+A battery of robustness checks - cross-fitted library selection, attention-rule removal, activity-discipline variation, placebo tests, and feature-based baselines - confirms the stability of the decomposition.

 \paragraph{Related literature.} Our approach relates to the literature on stochastic choice.
 In random utility models (RUM), choice probabilities are generated by heterogeneity in latent utilities \citep{mcfadden2006,McFaddenRichter1991,stoye2018_ecma}.
 A related literature accounts for limited, random, or menu-dependent consideration, jointly recovering preferences and attention/consideration mechanisms from stochastic choice data \citep{manzini_mariotti2014,cattaneo_ram,aguiar2023}.
-The RRM adopts a different primitive: stochasticity operates through randomization over a small library of interpretable decision procedures rather than through random utilities or random consideration sets.
-It should be viewed as a procedural stochastic-choice model that is generally neither nested in, nor nests, the RUM and attention frameworks.
+As discussed above, both RUM and RRM belong to the broader class of stochastic selection over decision processes, but differ in the nature of the selected primitives (optimization-based vs.\ heuristic), the recovered objects (utility distributions vs.\ procedural responsibilities), and the identification structure (latent preference heterogeneity vs.\ observable rule switching).
+The relationship to the attention/consideration literature is analogous: the RRM does not model consideration sets but rather procedural switching conditional on rule applicability.

 Our identification argument connects to the econometrics of latent heterogeneity.
-The first-stage identification --- recovering mixture weights from linear restrictions generated by rule switching --- is structurally related to identification in finite mixture models with instrument-like variation \citep{henry_kitamura_salanie2014}.
+The first-stage identification - recovering mixture weights from linear restrictions generated by rule switching - is structurally related to identification in finite mixture models with instrument-like variation \citep{henry_kitamura_salanie2014}.
 The novelty is that the identifying variation comes from the discrete patterns of decisive-side recommendations, which are observable and deterministic, rather than from excluded instruments or panel structure.

 The paper also connects to the broader tradition of modeling choice as the outcome of procedures under bounded rationality and simplicity constraints \citep{simon1955,rubinstein88,aumann2008,manzini2007,manzini2012,cherepano2013,salant_rubinstein2008}, and to the behavioral literature on menu-dependent perception and evaluation \citep{kahneman_tversky1979,tversky_kahneman1992,bordalo2012_risk,loomessugden1986,masatlioglu2012}.
 Our mechanism results relate to the literature on complexity and rule selection \citep{arrieta2024,halevy2024,puri2025,enke2023}; closest to our analysis, \citet{enke2023} construct menu-based complexity indices and show that ``tradeoff complexity'' predicts behavioral signatures in large-scale choice data.
 We build on this by studying how complexity and dispersion asymmetry are associated with systematic reallocation of procedure weights inside an interpretable random-rule mixture.
 Our approach builds on the decision-rule primitives of \citet{seror2026}; the present paper adds the gating mechanism, the identification theory, and the econometric framework.